consistent-milk12/docs-md/docs/flate2/bufread/index.md

 #### Implementations

-- `fn new(r: R, level: crate::Compression) -> DeflateEncoder<R>`
-  Creates a new encoder which will read uncompressed data from the given

 - `fn reset(self: &mut Self, r: R) -> R`
   Resets the state of this encoder entirely, swapping out the input